mtorials/dial-phone/README.md

 myRoomFuture.sendTextMessage("Hi!")
 ```

-Both examples are equivalent.
+In this case both examples are equivalent.

 #### Reacting to an event

-There are infix extension functions that allow you to react to an event easily.
+There are (infix) extension functions that allow you to react to an DialPhone event easily.

 ```kotlin
 // if event is RoomMessageReceivedEvent